Iacob Zadik: At Cernăuți

 Zadik's arrival coincided exactly with the Armistice on the Western Front, which led to a suspension of hostilities with Austria-Hungary.
 His presence was met with a public protest by the Austrian loyalist Aurel Onciul, who presented himself as the governor of lower Bukovina.
 The two engaged in a dialogue, until Zadik invited Onciul to present his case directly to the Romanian government in Iași; Onciul followed up on the invitation and found himself "assaulted by some youths" upon arriving at Iași railway station, resulting in his hospitalization and political neutralization.
-Similarly, Zadik arrested the leaders of a "Ukrainian republic" that had been unilaterally proclaimed in Coțmani (Kitsman).
+Similarly, Zadik arrested the leaders of a "Ukrainian republic" that had been unilaterally proclaimed in Coțmani (Kitsman)—including Hierotheus Pihuliak and Volodymyr Zalozetsky-Sas.

+On behalf of the repressed entity, Omelyan Popovych addressed the ZUNR a letter which reported "unjust and groundless violence that is being committed against our people in Bukovina" by the Romanian authorities, both civilian and military.
+Popovych accused Zadik of having swiftly executed "the student Tupkal" and some tens of peasants, and of beating others to death, because he wanted to present Ukraianians as dangerous; he adds: "There was no rebellion in Bukovina and there is no rebellion, unless these new abuses will now stretch the string of patience."
 While many Ukrainians simply left Bukovina in protest, Zadik's entry into Bukovina was welcomed by the local Poles: their paramilitary Polish Legion paraded before him in Cernăuți.
 Zadik was also instrumental in curbing violence against Bukovina Jews, which had flared up in places such as Dorna Candrenilor, Todirești, and Pilugani.